2017: “Healthy Choices”

 set the stage for 2017 when it announced plans to disrupt the “copier” market — a term every other vendor

 stopped using in the last millennium — by reinventing and replacing service-intensive boxes with superior multifunction

 printers based largely on failed Samsung devices.
 That crusade will commence this spring with the launch of sixteen A3-size

 laser and inkjet MFPs that will available in 54 specific configurations that differ mostly in terms of their bundled paper-handling

-launch in its history.”
-We’ll bide our time to see how really new these A3 and A4 MFPs actually are.
-Xerox has
+largest new product launch in its history.”
+We’ll bide our time to see how really new these A3 and A4 MFPs actually

-been milking the same old B&W A3 platform for 15 years, and its last “new” MFPs were differentiated only by
+are.
+Xerox has been milking the same old B&W A3 platform for 15 years, and its last “new” MFPs were differentiated

 the numbers of new devices are real and the launches happen as planned, HP and Xerox this year will add more models than any

 other MFP vendor launched last year, in some cases 50% to over 100% more new products.

 course, one mustn’t overlook the fact HP and Xerox are facing some pretty tough headwinds that have been far from kind